ichiro10/Appoach3-StyleTransferFromVideo/README.md

 ## Attribution

-The core code used in this project was created by  by Kfir Aberman et al. [Link-to-original-code-repo](https://github.com/DeepMotionEditing/deep-motion-editing).
+The core code used in this project was created by Kfir Aberman et al. [Link-to-original-code-repo](https://github.com/DeepMotionEditing/deep-motion-editing).
 Their paper can be found
 [Here](https://deepmotionediting.github.io/papers/Motion_Style_Transfer-camera-ready.pdf).

 ## Modifications and Use Case